Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Function spaces and quasi-interpolation representations

 {\bf Remark} \ Theorem \ref{Theorem:Representation[Ba]} for $a = \alpha {\bf 1}$ and Theorem \ref{Theorem:Representation[Bab]} for $\beta = 0$ coincide.
 This particular case has been proven in \cite{Di11}.
 Some modifications of the space $\BO$ were introduced in \cite{Di86} where approximations by trigonometric polynomials with frequencies from hyperbolic cross, $n$-widths were investigated from functions from these spaces.

 There are many examples of function $\Omega$ for the space $\BO$ for which Theorem \ref{Theorem:Representation} is true with some light natural restrictions and to which it is interesting to extend the results of the present paper.
 Let us give some important ones of them.
+For bounded sets $A,B$ with $B \subset A \subset \RRdp$,